Kimberly S. Engber, dean

 Admission to the Cohen Honors College is by separate application.
 There are no minimum ACT/SAT or GPA requirements for admission to the Cohen Honors College.

-So how do we determine acceptance?
-A holistic review of each applicant.
+Acceptance is determined using a holistic review of each applicant.
 We want to learn about you -- how your involvement and experiences have shaped you, your family and community.
 We look for evidence of qualities such as a creative approach to solving problems; urge to make a positive impact on the community and in the world; open-minded embrace of diversity in backgrounds, values and perspectives; and the willingness and ability to take on intellectual challenges.

 While we do not require a minimum ACT/SAT or GPA, we do consider your scores and academic record as part of our review with greater emphasis being placed on your essay and resume.